bhaddacak/bhaddacak.github.io/_pages/platform4.md

 Since the patch installation is destructive, it can unexpectedly break the program.
 So, it is better to keep the original program's zip file at hand to use as an emergency recovery.

-## Manual installation of DPD and SuttaCentral data
+## Manual installation of data

-Even though the program has download helpers for DPD and SuttaCentral data, in some situations you may need to install them manually.
-For example, you may want to use the latest release of DPD.
+Even though the program has download helpers for data such as DPD, SuttaCentral, Sanskrit dictionaries and documents, in some situations you may need to install them manually.

 ### DPD

 When a new release of DPD is launched, I need some time to test that its structure is not changed to the extent that it may break the program's functionality.
 But, sometimes I have no access to the Internet for weeks or even months.
 The update for the link therefore can be late.
+(In PP4, we have an option to download the latest version of DPD at your own risk.)

 To solve the problem *ad hoc*, you need to know how to put the file properly, but at the risk of breaking the system (rarely, I suppose).